- Who are we

 The branch includes the area from Gloucestershire and west Hampshire through Somerset, Wiltshire, Devon and Cornwall to Lands End.
 Within the area there is a good mix of working and retired members with a continuing and active interest in all aspects of agriculture for development.

 Seminars and field days are arranged around the Region and subjects for examination and discussion are chosen by the committee acting upon members' suggestions and their own view of what is most opportune in relation to expected need.
 The Group enjoys and encourages linkage with academic institutions in the area e.g., the Royal Agricultural College at Cirencester, Bicton College in Devon and Bridgewater College at Cannington Centre, the Eden Project, Lackham College and others when opportunities of joint interest arise.
 In Devon the Group has very active collaboration with the Bicton Overseas Agricultural Trust which provides high quality and appropriate training for key personnel from developing countries.
 The Group seeks to involve students in seminars whenever possible.

-Joining the South West Group is easy.
-Contact our Convenors:
+Joining the South West Branch is easy.
+Contact our Coordinator:

-London & South EastThis group covers London, the Home Counties and the South East of England.
-Most events take place in London, including the regular APPG meetings at the Houses of Parliament.
+London & South EastThis branch covers London, the Home Counties and the South East of England.
+Most events, take place in or around London, including the regular APPG meetings at the Houses of Parliament.
 TAA is an organisational member of the Royal Society of Biology (read more) which holds meetings in London and invites TAA members.

 The Branch has introduced the ‘London Curry Club Talks’, to be held over lunchtime on the last Thursday of alternate months, commencing August 2014.
 For 2015, these will be February 26th; April 30th; June 25th; August 27th; October 29th; December tba.